chriskyfung/chriskyfung.github.io/_posts/2019-12-29-Controlling-Your-Costs-Quiz.md

 >
 > <i class="far fa-check-circle" style="color:green"></i> Set up a quota limit to cap service usage when developing and testing applications.
 >
+> <i class="far fa-check-circle" style="color:green"></i> Set up a programmatic budget notification to disable billing for the project specific to the test environment to stop usage when exceeding the budget threshold.
+>
+> <i class="far fa-times-circle" style="color:red"></i> Disable that individual’s access to all GCP resources until the next billing cycle.
+>
+> <i class="far fa-times-circle" style="color:red"></i> Use the shared responsibility model to encourage project owners to make cost-effective decisions when consuming GCP resources.
+>
-> <i class="far fa-check-circle" style="color:green"></i> Change the quota limit for that resource type to unlimited.
+> <i class="far fa-times-circle" style="color:red"></i> Change the quota limit for that resource type to unlimited.

 <br>

 > Q: You run a query for the fifth time in BigQuery, and you receive the following error message - 'Custom quota exceeded: Your usage exceeded the custom quota for QueryUsagePerUserPerDay, which is set by your administrator.'
 What does this message mean?
 >
+> <i class="far fa-check-circle" style="color:green"></i> You’ve exceeded the limit on the amount of queries that you can run for the day.
+>
 > <i class="far fa-check-circle" style="color:green"></i> The limit will be reset the following day.
 >
 > <i class="far fa-check-circle" style="color:green"></i> Only your project administrator can adjust the quota limit.
+>
+> <i class="far fa-times-circle" style="color:red"></i> Your access to BigQuery has been revoked indefinitely.

 * * *